variant-inc/actions-dotnet/README.md

 ```

+2. (Optionally) Add Script to run before running workflow.

+    In `.github/actions`, add a file named `pre_test.sh` that will run any commands required for testing your codebase using this action.
+You will need to you a package manager supported by Alpine Linux

+    Example:
+    ```bash
+    apk add --no-cache \
+      bash \
+      git \
+      curl
+    ```

 ### 4. Add octopus action

 1. Adding octopus action will add ability to setup continuos delivery to octopus.
 This action can be invoked by action name and release version.